gab-cat/merchkins-app/docs/knowledge-base/payout-system.md

 - When: Every Wednesday at 00:05 UTC
 - Process: Automatic via cron job
-- Includes: All PAID orders from previous week
+- Includes: All PAID orders from previous week based on **payment date** (when payment was received), not order date

 **Payment Processing:**